usgs/neic-locator/README.md

 An example legacy input file `LocOutput1000010563_23.txt` is provided in the examples directory.

-To run this example, run the command  `java -jar build/libs/neic-locator-0.1.0.jar --modelPath=./build/models/ --filePath=./examples/raylocinput1000010563_23.txt  --logLevel=debug`
+To run this example, run the command  `java -jar build/libs/neic-locator-0.1.0-all.jar --modelPath=./build/models/ --filePath=./examples/raylocinput1000010563_23.txt  --logLevel=debug`

 The results of this example (and associated log file) are expected to match the results found in the legacy output file `LocOutput1000010563_23.txt` file provided in the examples directory.

+To run the neic-locator as a web service, run the command `java -jar build/libs/neic-locator-0.1.0-all.jar --mode=service`

+To run the neic-locator from the docker container, run the command `docker run --rm -it -p 8080:8080 neiclocator:latest`

+Once the web service is running, either locally or out of the container , you can access the swagger ui in a browser at `http://localhost:8080/`, and "try out" the locator service using the contents of examples/request.json.

 Further Information and Documentation
 ------